 There is a lot of overlap between the patent application, and the paper, and rather than summarize the process defined in the patent, I’m going to recommend that if you are interested in finding out more about how this works, you take a look at the paper before tackling the patent application.

 Some interesting stuff in these documents, such as noting that there are three different stages for a web site after it is created: the infant stage, the expansion stage, and the maturity stage.

 The infant stage is defined by a period of time in which the page is barely noticed by Web users and has almost no popularity at all.
 The second expansion stage is where the popularity of a page suddenly increases.
 The maturity stage is where the popularity of the page appears to stabilize at some certain value.

-Measuring and comparing pagerank changes along the path to maturity might provide a “future” pagerank, which would show how popular a page might be if people actually knew about it, and had the choice of whether or not to link to the page.
-Ranking pages based upon that future pagerank instead of the present one may act to overcome the bias search engines have towards popular pages at the expense of new ones.
+Measuring and comparing PageRank changes along the path to maturity might provide a “future” PageRank, which would show how popular a page might be if people actually knew about it, and had the choice of whether or not to link to the page.
+Ranking pages based upon that future PageRank instead of the present one may act to overcome the biased search engines have towards popular pages at the expense of new ones.

 The conclusion in the patent application, defining differences between ranking web pages by search engines over the past decade or so was interesting, too:

 At a very high level, we may consider the quality estimator as a third-generation ranking metric.
 The first-generation ranking metric (before PageRank) judged the relevance and quality of a page mainly based on the content of a page without much consideration of Web link structure.
 Then researchers [12, 16J proposed a second-generation ranking metrics that exploited the link structure of the Web.
 The present invention further improves the ranking metrics by considering not just the current link structure, but also the evolution and change in the link structure.
 Since we are taking one more information into account when we judge page quality, it is reasonable to expect that the ranking metric performs better than existing ones.